spkal01/packages_apps_Updater/README.md

 Updater
 =======
 Simple application to download and apply OTA packages.
+Forked from LineageOS and adapted to our needs.

 Server requirements
 -------------------
-The app sends `GET` requests to the URL defined by the `updater_server_url` resource (or the `lineage.updater.uri` system property) and expects as response a JSON with the following structure:
+The app sends `GET` requests to the URL defined by the `updater_server_url`
+resource and expects as response a JSON with the following structure:
 ```json
 {
   "response": [